openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``debian.bbclass``
 ==================

-The ``debian`` class renames output packages so that they follow the Debian naming policy (i.e. ``glibc`` becomes ``libc6`` and ``glibc-devel`` becomes ``libc6-dev``.)
+The :ref:`debian <ref-classes-debian>` class renames output packages so that they follow the Debian naming policy (i.e. ``glibc`` becomes ``libc6`` and ``glibc-devel`` becomes ``libc6-dev``.)
 Renaming includes the library name and version as part of the package name.